johnomarkid/BFCropInterface/README.md

 Usage
 ------
+Are you sick of drabby furniture in the background of your mirror pics?
+Don't you hate when your drunk friend is puking during your group pic in Vegas?
+If so, BFCropInterface can help.

-* See example project for usage.
+Drop the BFCropInterface.h/m files into your project.
+See example project for usage.
 It's basically allocate and add to subview, but I'll go more in depth when I am less lazy.

 Requirements
 ------------